Image by pressfoto on Freepik

 Throughout her life, Patsy Mink faced obstacles because she was Asian and female.
 But Mink did not give up her pursuit of a political career.
 In 1964, she was elected to Congress in her second attempt.
 In Congress, she co-authored Title IX, a law to ensure that no one will be discriminated against in education and federally-funded activities based on gender.
 In addition to working on Title IX, Mink also fought racial barriers by supporting civil rights legislation.

-Amy Tan | American Masters Collection
+Amy Tan | American Masters collection

 Grades 6-12